-Stay up to date with Bloomberg’s running news service, which is available on their main website.
-Know who each billionaire is on the visual data graphic, and read the stories about economies around the world.
+Stay up to date with Bloomberg’s running news service, which is available on its main website.
 Bloomberg’s news should become your new religion in the days, weeks and months before the interview, and on the morning of the interview itself.
-This is still no guarantee of success – Bloomberg may ask you about an older story which has had a lasting impact.
+This is still no guarantee of success – Bloomberg may ask you about an older story that has had a lasting impact.

 Don’t discount non-financial topics.
 What may seem like a purely political story at first will have knock-on effects in the financial world.
-If you need help getting into this mindset, examine some of the stories from 2016 and try to think how they’ve affected the economy of different nations, for example:
+If you need help getting into this mindset, examine some of the stories from 2018 and try to think how they’ve affected the economy of different nations: developments in Brexit negotiations, for example.

 What to do if you don’t know the answer

 Even with preparation, there will always be a chance that you’ve missed a story or you’re not up to speed on the minutiae of the matter.
 There are steps you can take to mitigate the damage:

 Even if you don’t know the answer, you may still be able impress recruiters if you can work through to a conclusion logically.
 Think first about what you do know about the situation.
 For example, if the topic is about a political crisis in a country that is predominantly known for oil, think about what impact that crisis might cause against a backdrop of a long-term shift away from petrochemical economies.